Valentine’s Day is traditionally a holiday meant for couples, but it is also the perfect time to celebrate the love of your entire family.

 Post-It Note Love – Place post-it love notes where your child will find them (on the mirror, by her shoes, on the television, etc).

 Valentine’s Family Movie Night – pop some popcorn, add pink and red candy-coated chocolates and/or sprinkles.
 Watch a movie such as The Princess Bride, Beauty and the Beast, Shrek, or The Lorax.
+Here is a whole list of movies your whole family can enjoy on Valentine’s Day.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.